motherlight/vagrant-lamp-stack/README.md

 ## Vagrant LAMP Stack

 This project installs a LAMP server.
 It is based on the https://github.com/r8/vagrant-lamp project (and cloned over a year ago).
 It's purpose is to provide an easy way to fire up as many virtual hosts as you like using data_bag site config files and good old vagrant provisioning.
+It doesn't work yet.
+The previous version (the one that was based on r8) did work, but since the author upgraded to a new Macbook Pro there is an issue with Chef.
+Based on some googling, it seems that Chef made a breaking change late this past year that might have something to do with it.

 **Documentation Note** The **[Installation](#installation)**, **[Setting Up a Site](#setting-up-a-site)** and **[Known Issues](#known-issues)** sections were authored specifically for this implementation of the base r8 project.
 The remainder of the documentation is essentially a cut-and-paste from the source project.